Nick Fortes Preview, Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is 11th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in MLB.

-- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.02).
+- The Phillies have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.

-- Phillies pitchers combine to allow the ninth-fewest home runs in baseball (156 total, 1.1 per game).
+- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (158 total, 1.1 per game).

-- The left-hander last appeared on Wednesday, Aug.
-30 against the Los Angeles Angels, when he threw 4 2/3 innings, allowing three earned runs while giving up seven hits.
+- His most recent appearance was on Saturday against the Milwaukee Brewers, when the right-hander threw 4 2/3 innings, surrendering seven earned runs while allowing eight hits.

-- The 26-year-old has put up a 3.48 ERA and 8.3 strikeouts per nine innings across 14 games this season, while giving up a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.